ErpNetDocs/tech/modules/applications/rental/index.md

 ## Documents

-The **Documents** section contains all essential records and contracts related to the leasing process.
+The **Documents** portion of Rental contains all essential records and contracts related to the leasing process.

-It provides a centralized repository for managing lease agreements and transaction records, ensuring easy access and organization of important documents.
+It provides a centralized repository for managing lease agreements and transaction records, ensuring their easy access and organization.

 ![picture](pictures/Lease_out_documents_25_06.png)